etc27/MNaseseq-workflow/README.md

   │           ├── aligned_logs/     <- Log from running bowtie2 alignment step
   │           ├── aligned_sam/      <- Alignment files generated from bowtie2 (.SAM)
   │       ├── 4_multiQC/            <- Overall report of logs for each step
+  │       ├── 5_danpos/             <- Output from danpos
   │
   │   └── bowtie2/                  <- Folder to store the indexed genome files from bowtie2
   │
   │   └── plot2DO/                  <- Folder to store plot2DO script and output
-  │       ├── annotations/          <- Annotations folder for plot2D
+  │       ├── annotations/          <- Annotations folder for plot2DO
   │       ├── config/               <- Config folder for plot2DO (don't edit)
   │       ├── misc/                 <- Examples of plot2DO output
   │       ├── output/               <- Output from plot2D